 Borrow e-books and audiobooks via OverDrive

 Did you know that you can practice English by listening to audiobooks, or by reading eBooks through your phone, tablet, or computer?
-You can listen on your way to work or school, or even right before bed using OverDrive, opens a new window, a free app that gives you access to hundreds of thousands of eBook titles.
+You can listen on your way to work or school, or even right before bed using OverDrive, opens a new window, and Libby, its free app, that give you access to hundreds of thousands of eBook titles.

 Halifax Public Libraries also has a space on OverDrive where you can borrow eBooks in languages other than English, including Arabic, Chinese, French, and more.